TheinHein/battleship/README.md

 ## Description
 - This project is part of The Odin Project Self-learning Javascript Curriculum.
 - The main purpose of the project is to practice the basics of unit testing using Jest.
-- During building this project, I have gained more practical knowledges about OOP and some design patterns by implementing publisher/subscriber pattern to control the game while manipulating the DOM.
+- During building this project, I have gained more practical knowledge about OOP and some design patterns by implementing publisher/subscriber pattern to control the game while manipulating the DOM.

 - Some of the challenges, aside from learning Jest, included DOM manipulation, adding player versus player game mode, and making the game mobile-friendly.